 Rabbi Daniel Ornstein Gregg Fox, President Nancy Pandolfo, Executive Director

-* Our series of seven Journey to Joy weekly emails will be your guide through these weeks.
-The second installment will be in your inbox on Tuesday.
-So please open your emails.
+* Watch for our series of four Journey to Joy weekly emails will be your guide through these weeks, so please open your emails.
 They will be filled with all sorts of information to help make this a meaningful High Holy Days season.
 Archived emails from this series can be found here.

 The High Holy Days in 2023, including Rosh HaShanah, Yom Kippur, Sukkot, Shemini Atzeret and Simchat Torah, will occur as follows: